nglthu/AI/README.md

 ### More Info

-see documentation of robot Controller Architecture [here](robotController/readMe.md)
+See documentation of robot Controller Architecture [here](robotController/readMe.md)

 # Reference
 Agent Architectures and Hierarchical Control in: Poole, D. L., & Mackworth, A. K. (2010).
 Artificial Intelligence: foundations of computational agents.
 Cambridge University Press.
 Available online at http://artint.info/